nihalzp/cartogram-web/doc/addmap/addmap.md

     Mainland China & Taiwan | china
     Germany                 | germany

-This code name must be unique.
+This map name must be unique.
 The Add Map Wizard will let you know if your choice of code name has already been taken.

-Once you have chosen a code name, you can run the Add Map Wizard:
+Once you have chosen a map name, you can open a new terminal window and run the Add Map Wizard.

-    (venv) $ python addmap.py init your-code-name
+    $ ./addmap.sh init your-map-name

 The wizard will then ask you a series of questions about your map, and generate files needed to complete the map addition process.

-    (venv) $ python addmap.py init france
+    $ ./addmap.sh init france

     Welcome to the Add Map Wizard!